qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 ## Module Flags Metadata

 The following [module
-flags](https://llvm.org/docs/LangRef.html#module-flags-metadata) must be added to the QIR bitcode:
+flags](https://llvm.org/docs/LangRef.html#module-flags-metadata) must be present within the QIR bitcode:

 - a flag with the string identifier `"qir_major_version"` that contains a constant value of type `i32`